Minhaz00/Terraform-Labs/Terraform Labs/Terraform taints/README.md

 You can also manually taint a resource using the `terraform taint` command, forcing it to be recreated in the next apply.
 If you decide that a resource shouldn't be recreated, you can reverse the tainted status with the `terraform untaint` command, preventing it from being destroyed and recreated.

+## Prerequisites

+1. configure AWS using `aws configure` command in the AWS CLI.
+2. Create a VPC in the AWS `ap-southeast-1` region.
+3. Create a subnet in the VPC and copy the subnet ID.

 ## Automatic Tainting due to Provisioner Failure

 ### **Scenario Overview**